Operational Standard for Digital Archival Records’ Metadata

 The LAC Act requires that government records identified as having historical or archival value are transferred to LAC under the terms set by the Librarian and Archivist of Canada, contained in instruments known as disposition authorizations.
 Within LAC’s government records disposition program, government institutions are required 1) to protect archival records until their transfer to LAC, and 2) transfer archival records to LAC at the expiry of their retention periods, in accordance with all applicable LAC policy instruments.
 The obligation to protect digital archival records to ensure their integrity and compatibility with transfer specifications is further expressed in the LAC Operational Standard for the Protection of Digital Archival Records.

-This operational standard is complementary to, and should be applied in conjunction with, existing guidance for transfer: Procedures for the Transfer of Unpublished Information Resources of Enduring Value from Government of Canada Institutions to Library and Archives Canada and Guidelines on File Formats for Transferring Information Resources of Enduring Value.
+This operational standard is complementary to, and should be applied in conjunction with, existing guidance for transfer: Procedures for the transfer of digital government records and Guidelines on File Formats for Transferring Information Resources of Enduring Value.

 5. Purpose